As of July 1, 2026, Nurse Practitioners (NPs) in Ontario will no longer have a specialty associated with their certificate

 Project updates:

 • Sept.
-26, 2024: System partners are invited to participate in a 60-day consultation and provide feedback about the draft NP regulation amendments.
-This consultation will close on November 24, 2024.
+26, 2024: System partners were invited to participate in a 60-day consultation and provide feedback about the draft NP regulation amendments.

 • Sept.
 25, 2024: CNO's Council approved proposed NP regulation amendments for a 60-day public consultation, seeking feedback from registrants and system partners.